“A very swinging drummer who’s mastered the art of coordinated independence.”

 -SF Bay Guardian

 Jeremy has been playing drums professionally for over 25 years.
-His diverse musical experiences have led him to craft a fresh and unmistakable style from an expansive range of influences, from classic New Orleans second-line street beats to Elvin Jones' "circle of sound," as well as the sensitive and musical stylings of drummers like Steve Gadd and Jim Keltner.
-He performs regularly with a wide array of musical projects, including his award-winning saxes-and-drums funk trio Mo’Fone, pop-jazz superstar group Jenna & the Charmers, the Bait & Switch Blues Band, his own J. Steinkoler Quartet, and various other jazz players and singer/songwriters.
+He performs regularly with a wide array of musical projects, including his award-winning saxes-and-drums funk trio Mo’Fone, pop-jazz supergroup Jenna & the Charmers, the Bait & Switch Blues Band, Jennifer Jolly & Friends, his own J. Steinkoler Quartet, and various other jazz players and singer/songwriters.

 His creative, feel-based approach to the drums has earned him prodigious credits as a sideman, including performances and recordings with members of the Dirty Dozen Brass Band, Dave Ellis, Kirk Joseph, Clarence Bucaro, Jenna Mammina, Mamadou Sidibe, Chelle & Friends, Guru Garage, Valerie Orth, Rachel Efron, Christie McCarthy, Eda Maxym, Stephen Kent, Paula Harris, the Kevin Beadles Band, Hot Links, Phatlip, and many dozens of top musicians around the Bay Area.
 He leads and composes for Mo’Fone, which has been featured repeatedly at the Monterey, San Francisco and Sonoma Jazz Festivals, and charted to #3 with their most recent album, ‘Fonology, on the Roots Music Charts.